-Back-row only - The libero never plays in the front row.
+Back-row only: The libero never plays in the front row.
 When the rotation would move the libero to a front-row position, they exchange out and the original player returns.

-Unlimited substitutions - Libero exchanges don't count toward the team's substitution limit.
+Unlimited substitutions: Libero exchanges don't count toward the team's substitution limit.
 These exchanges happen between rallies and must occur between the attack line and the end line on the team's side.

-No blocking - Liberos cannot block or attempt to block.
+No blocking: Liberos cannot block or attempt to block.

 Overhead setting restriction - If the libero is standing in front of the 3-meter line and uses an overhead finger set, no front-row player may attack that ball above the net.
 This is why you'll see liberos bump set when they're in the front zone.
 Behind the line, they can hand set without restriction.

-Work on owning a large area of the court.
+Own a large area of the court.
 The best liberos don't just pass their zone, they aggressively take balls that might otherwise go to a weaker passer.
 Your platform needs to be rock solid: arms together, angle toward target, quiet hands.
 Move your feet to the ball first, then pass.
 If you're lunging or reaching, you're late.

 Digging is about positioning first, reflexes second.
-If you're in the right spot before the attack, you don't need superhuman reaction time - you just need solid technique and the discipline to hold your ground.
+If you're in the right spot before the attack, you don't need superhuman reaction time.
+You just need solid technique and the discipline to hold your ground.

 Read the hitter.
 Watch their approach angle, arm swing, and where the set takes them.
 A tight set usually means a sharp cross-court or a tool off the block.
 An outside set opens up the line.
-The more patterns you recognize, the earlier you can get to the right spot.
+The more patterns you recognize, the earlier you get to the right spot.

 Attack coverage is especially valuable.
 When your hitter swings and the ball gets stuffed by the block, you need to be there.
-If you consistently cover your hitters, they get more confident challenging the block - and confident hitters score more points.
+If you consistently cover your hitters, they get more confident challenging the block, and confident hitters score more points.

 Before the serve, call out the opposing team's rotation and any tendencies you've noticed.
-During the rally, direct your blockers and tell your back-row teammates where to shift.
+During the rally, direct your middle blocker and tell your back-row teammates where to shift.
 Between points, talk to your setter about what the opposing blockers are doing.
 Are they committing on the quick?
 Leaving the right side open?
 Cheating on the setter dump?

 You don't need to be a setter.
 You need to get your feet to the ball, face your target, and deliver a consistent set that your hitter can time.
 Bump setting is perfectly fine and often preferred, especially when you're in the front zone where the overhead setting restriction applies.